prisma/prisma-examples/typescript/rest-express-auth/README.md

 # REST API with Authentication

-This example shows how to implement an **Express server with TypeScript** with the following stack:
+This example shows how to implement a **REST Authentication API with TypeScript** with the following stack:

 - [**Express**](https://expressjs.com/): Web framework for building Node.js web applications
 - [**Prisma Client**](https://www.prisma.io/docs/concepts/components/prisma-client): Databases access (ORM)